 The state legislature responded in 1974 by replacing county systems with 15 area education agencies to provide equity across the state.
 There are now nine AEAs due to voluntary mergers across the state.
 Since its inception, Iowa’s AEA system has been widely regarded as one of the finest systems of intermediate services in the country.

-To learn more about the AEA system, go to www.iowaaea.org.
+To learn more about Iowa's AEAs, visit the statewide website.

 Standards for Service

 Heartland AEA provides many programs and services for children, families, schools and communities, all of which fall under nine state-required standards for service.
 All of Iowa's AEAs adhere to these standards for service.